Juul: Early history

+2017–2019

 The company grew from 200 employees in September 2017 to 1,500 by the end of 2018.
 As of July 2018, the Juul e-cigarette is manufactured in Shenzhen, China while the pods are made in the United States.
-Pods are also referred to as, "vape juice."
+Pods are also referred to as "vape juice."

 In July 2018, Juul raised $650 million, giving it a valuation of $15 billion.
 On December 20, 2018, Altria, one of the world's largest cigarette manufacturers, bought 35% of Juul for $12.8 billion.
 According to Wells Fargo, the deal valued Juul Labs at $38 billion.
 At the time, Juul had an annual revenue of about $2 billion.
 Juul bought a building in San Francisco in 2019 for almost $400 million.

 In April 2018, former Massachusetts Attorney General Martha Coakley joined Juul, working in the government affairs team to coordinate lobbying for the product, while advocating against underage usage.
 Ethical questions have been raised about Coakley's lobbying for the industry considering her former position as attorney general and the accusations of Juul marketing to youth.

+In October 2018 Juul Labs, Inc. purchased VMR Products LLC, the parent company of V2 e-cigarettes in a $75 million deal.
+VMR Products LLC was an electronic cigarette company that marketed brands of e-cigarettes and vaporizers, including V2, V2 Pro, Vapor Couture and Vapour2.
+A few years prior to the acquisition, VMR was described as "the market leader in online sales of e-cigs".
+It was reported that Juul's rationale for the acquisition of VMR products was to gain access to the Chinese market.
+VMR Products was owned at the time by Huabao International Holdings.

 On June 13, 2019, United States House of Representatives launched an investigation into the Juul Labs, looking into the business deal with Altria, social media and advertising practices, and communications.
 The investigation was spearheaded by Illinois Representative Raja Krishnamoorthi, chairman of the Oversight Subcommittee on Economic and Consumer Policy.
 The subcommittee found that "Juul appears to be violating FDA regulations against making unapproved express and implied claims that its product helps users stop smoking cigarettes and is safer than cigarettes".

 On September 25, 2019, it was announced that Kevin Burns was stepping down as CEO and K.C.
 Crosthwaite, the Chief Growth Officer for Altria, would be taking over the role.
 In October 2019, it was reported that Juul planned to lay off approximately 500 workers by the end of 2019.
 In October 2019, a number of executives departed the company including Chief Financial Officer Tim Danaher, Chief Administrative Officer Ashley Gould, Chief Marketing Officer Craig Brommers, and Senior Vice President of advanced technologies David Foster.

 On October 31, 2019, Altria announced that it was writing down $4.5 billion of the investment it had made in Juul.
-Altria cut Juul's valuation to approximately $10 billion in October 2020 to $4.3 billion by March 2021 $1.6 billion by March 2022, and $450 million in July 2022 (3.5% of the original valuation).
+Altria cut Juul's valuation to approximately $10 billion in October 2020, $4.3 billion by March 2021, $1.6 billion by March 2022, and $450 million in July 2022 (3.5% of the original valuation).